List of historical acts of tax resistance: Amicable Grant revolt in England, 1525

 Under the leadership of his chief minister Thomas Wolsey, England's King Henry VIII repeatedly raised taxes and imposed forced loans in the 1520s to pay for his large-scale wars in Europe.
 Finally the call for an "Amicable Grant" of non-repayable loans in 1525 went too far.
 Parliament had not voted it, and the English landed and financial elites refused to pay.
-Passive resistance was widespread and England was on the verge of violent resistance when the program was hurriedly ended.
+Passive resistance was widespread, there was an attempted revolt in Suffolk and England was on the verge of violent resistance when the program was hurriedly ended.
 Lack of money ended Henry's plans for an invasion of France, and he took England out of the war with the Treaty of the More on 30 August 1525.

 German Peasants′ War, 1524–25

 The German Peasants' War of 1524–25 was in part a tax resistance campaign.
 The rebels vowed to set their own tithes, and said:

 The small tithes, whether ecclesiastical or lay, we will not pay at all, for the Lord God created cattle for the free use of man.
-We will not, therefore, pay farther an unseemly tithe which is of man′s invention....
+We will not, therefore, pay farther an unseemly tithe which is of man's invention....
 Henceforth no one shall have to pay death taxes, whether small or large.